 Considered by many of his contemporaries as the most well-educated Freemason of the nineteenth century, he was the author of many Masonic works which had considerable influence at the time.
 Now, they are of particular historical interest for our studies due to the details, explanations and interpretations he has regarding Initiatic Symbolism.
 Additional books for which he is well known include:

-–Complete Manual of the Masonry of Adoption or Women’s Masonry (1860)
+–Complete Manual of the Masonry of Adoption or Lady’s Masonry (1860)

 as well as a General Masonic Tyler (1861) and he revised many Masonic Rituals (throughout the 1860s)